SparqJS/sparq-js-project/README.md

 Check out the [examples folder](https://github.com/SparqJS/sparq-js-project/tree/main/examples) in the repository for detailed usage examples and interactive demos.

-## Live Demo
+## Our Website

-Visit our [Live Demo](https://glittering-blancmange-0b53f0.netlify.app/) to see Sparq.js in action!
+Visit our [Official Website](https://glittering-blancmange-0b53f0.netlify.app/) to see more about Sparq.js!

 ## Documentation